Is Your Tax Refund Small This Year? Here’s Why And How To Get Cash

 1. Tax Refund Small Primary Reason: You Took Advantage Of The Larger Child Tax Credit

-That means a smaller refund.
-For example, if you qualified for a $3,000 child tax credit, but received $1,500 in advance payments, you can only claim the remaining $1,500 on this year’s tax return.
+For example, if you qualified for a $3,000 child tax credit but already received $1,500 in advance, you could only claim the remaining $1,500 on your tax return.
+For households that did not realize those payments were an advance, that often resulted in a small tax refund.

 For everyone paying off extensive student loans, the federal government’s decision to temporarily halt loan repayments was highly beneficial.
 The downside is that during tax time, those with paused loans cannot write off the interest on student loans.